 - Log in to the router that will be the repeater.
 Select Basic > Wireless Settings and verify that the wireless settings match the base unit exactly.
 The wireless security option has to be set to WEP or None. - 2.
-Select Advanced > Wireless Repeating Function, and select the Enable Wireless Repeating Function check box and the Wireless Repeater radio button.

-- 3. Fill in the Repeater IP Address field.
+Select Advanced > Wireless Repeating Function, and select the Enable Wireless Repeating Function check box and the Wireless Repeater radio button. - 3.
+Fill in the Repeater IP Address field.
 This IP address has to be in the same subnet as the base station, but different from the LAN IP address of the base station.

-- 4. Click Apply to save your changes.

-- 5. Verify connectivity across the LANs.
+- 4. Click Apply to save your changes. - 5.
+Verify connectivity across the LANs.

-A computer on that joins the network can connect to the Internet or share files and printers with computers and servers connected to the other access point.
+A computer on any wireless or wired LAN segment of the router should be able to connect to the Internet or share files and printers with any other wireless or wired computer or server connected to the other access point.

-Port Forwarding and Port Triggering
+Port Forwarding and Triggering